Valley: Transition forms and shoulders

 Depending on the topography, the rock types, and the climate, a variety of transitional forms between V-, U- and plain valleys can form.
 The floor or bottom of these valleys can be broad or narrow, but all valleys have a shoulder.
 The broader a mountain valley, the lower its shoulders are located in most cases.
 An important exception is canyons where the shoulder almost is near the top of the valley's slope.
 In the Alps – e.g. the Tyrolean Inn valley – the shoulders are quite low (100–200 meters above the bottom).
 Many villages are located here (esp. on the sunny side) because the climate is very mild: even in winter when the valley's floor is filled with fog, these villages are in sunshine.

-In some stress-tectonic regions of the Rockies or the Alps (e.g. Salzburg), the side valleys are parallel to each other, and are hanging.
+In some stress-tectonic regions of the Rocky Mountains or the Alps (e.g. Salzburg), the side valleys are parallel to each other, and are hanging.
 Smaller streams flow into rivers as deep canyons or waterfalls.